Reward Imputation with Sketching for Contextual Batched Bandits: Problem Formulation and Analysis

 Then, we prove the difference of instantaneous regrets between the CBB and FI-CBB settings in Theorem~\ref{eq:PR:goodness:Full} (proof can be found in Appendix~A). \begin{theorem} For any action $A \in \mathcal{A}$ and context $\bm s_i \in \mathcal{S}$, let $\bm \theta_{A}^{n}$ be the reward parameter vector estimated by the batched UCB policy in the $n$-th episode.
 The upper bound of instantaneous regret (defined by $\left| \left\langle \bm \theta_{A}^{n}, \bm s_i \right\rangle - \left\langle \bm \theta_{A}^*, \bm s_i \right\rangle \right|$) in the FI-CBB setting is tighter than that in CBB setting (i.e., using the partial-information feedback). \end{theorem}

-From Theorem~\ref{eq:PR:goodness:Full}, we can conclude that the price paid for having access only to the partial-information feedbacks is the deterioration in the regret bound.
-Ideally, the policy would be updated using the full-information feedback.
-In CBB, however, the full-information feedback is unaccessible.
-Fortunately, in CBB, different reward parameter vectors need to be maintained and estimated separately for each action, and the potential reward structures of the non-executed actions have been somehow captured.
-So why don't we use these maintained reward parameters to estimate the unknown rewards for the non-executed actions?
-Next, we propose an efficient reward imputation approach that uses this additional reward structure information for improving the performance of the bandit policy.
+From Theorem~\ref{eq:PR:goodness:Full}, we can infer that utilizing partial-information feedbacks leads to a deterioration in the regret of the bandit policy.
+Ideally, the policy would be updated using full-information feedback.
+However, in CBB, full-information feedback is unavailable.
+Fortunately, in CBB, different reward parameter vectors are maintained and estimated separately for each action, and the potential reward structures of the non-executed actions have been captured to some extent.
+Therefore, why not utilize these maintained reward parameters to estimate the unknown rewards for the non-executed actions?
+In the following, we propose an efficient reward imputation approach that leverages this additional reward structure information to enhance the performance of the bandit policy.